What Is Transformer Aluminum Strip?

 Transformer aluminum strip primarily utilizes the electrical conductivity of aluminum to form a current path in the transformer.
 When alternating current passes through the aluminum strip, it generates an alternating magnetic field, achieving energy conversion and transmission through electromagnetic induction.
 Compared with traditional copper strip, aluminum strip offers lower cost and lighter weight while maintaining good electrical conductivity.
 The working principle of transformer aluminum strip is based on the use of aluminum’s conductivity to form a current path.
 When alternating current flows through the aluminum strip, it creates an alternating magnetic field that enables power conversion and transmission via electromagnetic induction.
 Compared to copper strip, aluminum strip offers reduced cost and weight with good conductivity.

-Transformer Aluminum Strip Selection Method
+Transformer Aluminum Strip Selection Guide

 Select Aluminum Alloy Grade Based on Transformer Type